lhmouse/k3/COMMANDS.md

   Attempts to acquire ownership of a nickname and returns its serial number.
   Both the nickname and the serial number are unique within the _user_ database.
-  If the nickname already exists, the operation fails, and no serial number is returned.
+  If the nickname already exists under the same username, the old serial number is returned.
+If the nickname already exists under a different username, no serial number is returned.

 ### `/user/nickname/release`